neteasefans/virtual-machine-placement-problem/README.md

 # virtual-machine-placement-problem

-The benchmark instances used in our draft titled with "An iterated local search for virtual machine placement problem" were firstly introduced by Dr. Cerulli (raffaele@unisa.it) and friendly provided by Dr. Andera Raiconi (araiconi@unisa.it).
+The benchmark instances used in our draft titled with "An iterated local search for virtual machine placement problem" were friendly provided in the PACO-VMP literature.
 The source code of the proposed ILS algorithm will be made available upon the publication of the paper.

 Reference papers to the virtual machine placement problem (VMP):

-Cerulli, R., D'Ambrosio, C., Raiconi, A., & Vitale, G. (2020).
-The Knapsack Problem with Forfeits.
-In: Ba"{i}ou, M., Gendron, B., G"{u}nl"{u}k, O., & Mahjoub, A. R. (Eds.), In International Symposium on Combinatorial Optimization, ISCO2020, Vol 12176 (pp. 263-272).
-Cham: Springer.

-Capobianco, G., D'Ambrosio, C., Pavone, L., Raiconi, A., Vitale, G., & Sebastiano, F. (2022).
-A hybrid metaheuristic for the Knapsack Problem with Forfeits.
-Soft Computing, 26(2), 749-762.

-D’Ambrosio, C., Laureana, F., Raiconi, A., & Vitale, G. (2023).
-The Knapsack Problem with forfeit sets.
-Computers & Operations Research, 151, 106093.
+1.Xiao-Fang Liu, Zhi-Hui Zhan, Jeremiah D Deng, Yun Li, Tianlong Gu, and Jun Zhang.
+An Energy Efficient Ant Colony System for Virtual Machine Placement in Cloud Computing.
+IEEE Transactions on Evolutionary Computation, 22(1):113–128, 2016.

+2.Abdelaziz Said Abohamama and Eslam Hamouda.
+A hybrid energy–aware virtual machine placement algorithm for cloud environments.
+Expert Systems with Applications, 150:113306, 2020.

+3.Joshua Peake, Martyn Amos, Nicholas Costen, Giovanni Masala, and Huw Lloyd.
+PACO-VMP: parallel ant colony optimization for virtual machine placement.
+Future Generation Computer Systems, 129:174–186, 2022.